 The approach to relativistic mechanics described here is easier to understand than the conventional one for uninformed readers on the subject.

-For physicists and readers who are already familiar with the Theory of Special Relativity, it is fascinating to note that relativistic equations can also be derived from Newton’s law(1), using only the momentum of the electromagnetic wave.
+For physicists and readers already familiar with the Theory of Special Relativity, it is fascinating to note that relativistic equations can also be derived from Newton’s law(1), using only the momentum of the electromagnetic wave.

 ______________